Death-Rider2468/Bora-Mobile/README.md

-# 📱 Bora Mobile Shop Website
+# 📱 Bora Mobile World Website

 A **full-fledged e-commerce platform** where users can **buy mobile phones, accessories, and VIP numbers**, while admins can **manage products** efficiently.